Taking Immunosuppressant Medicine

 Raw or undercooked eggs cause 4 out of 5 Salmonella Enteritidis illnesses.
 Causes can be as simple as cooking a poached or sunny-side up egg.
 Or, if you really like to cook, you may be using eggs in homemade recipes like eggnog, fresh smoothies, hollandaise sauce, fresh mayonnaise, Caesar salad dressing, or tiramisu.
 Maybe you just like raw cookie dough.

 We invite you to discover how easy it is to control this risk.
-Safest Choice™ Pasteurized Eggs are treated in a warm water bath (an all natural, patented process) to eliminate the risk of Salmonella bacteria.
+Davidson's™ eggs are pasteurized in a warm water bath to eliminate the risk of Salmonella bacteria.
 Enjoy your eggs any way you'd like!